-Try to avoid the 'quick' variety which are processed and therefore have less nutrients and more sugar and salt.
+Avoid the 'quick' variety which are processed and therefore have less nutrients and more sugar and salt.
 Go for whole oats and, if possible, organic.

 Try soaking oats in water before feeding them to your chickens - it makes them easier to ingest and it's a good way of making sure they're keep hydrated either during the hot summer months or in the winter, when water may freeze over.

 That's because the high fibre content makes them feel full - the same kind of feeling humans get after a large Christmas dinner!

-If you feel you don't have the time to grow or make high protein feed for your chickens you can always buy it.
-However, be aware that at around 16%, the level of protein is not as high as most of these natural foods.
+If you feel you don't have the time to grow or make high protein feed for your chickens you can always buy the powder version as a booster to their normal feed.